lookupdaily/Oystercard/README.md

 ## How I built it ##

 This programme was built using Pair Programming and Test Driven Development.
-I worked with a different pair from my cohort each day to complete the challenge, working on different codebases.
+I worked with a different pair from my cohort each day to complete the challenge, working on different peers' codebases throughout.
 Together, we created a programme to meet the requirements of the given [User Stories](#User-stories) below.

 ### Concepts applied ###